 Action methods must have a conventional signature.
 The UIKit framework permits some variation of signature, but both platforms accept action methods with a signature similar to the following:

 The type qualifier

 IBAction, which is used in place of the

-void return type, flags the declared method as an action so that Interface Builder is aware of it for connection purposes.
+void return type, flags the declared method as an action so that Interface Builder is aware of it.
 For an action method to appear in Interface Builder, you first must declare it in a header file of the class whose instance is to receive the action message.

 sender parameter is the control object sending the action message.
 When responding to an action message, you may query